Bukafelos/Project-3-Collaboration-and-Competition/README.md

 ### File Descriptions

-- model.py defines the DDPG model architecture
+- model.py defines the DDPG model architecture with actor and critic networks.
-- ddpg_agent.py defines how the agent takes actions based on the policy and learns based on feedback from the environment
+- ddpg_agent.py defines how the agent takes actions based on the policy and learns based on feedback from the environment.
+- maddpg.py defines how multi agentstake actions and learn based feedbacl accumulated in the common replay buffer.
-- Continuous_Control.ipynb runs the environemt and trains the agent.
+- Tennis.ipynb runs the environemt and trains the agents.
 This is the main code to solve the environment
+- checkpoint_agent0_actor.pth contains the weights for the actor network of agent 0.
-- checkpoint_actor.pth contains the weights for the actor network.
+- checkpoint_agent1_actor.pth contains the weights for the actor network of agent 1.
+- checkpoint_critic0_critic.pth contains the weights for the critic network of agent 0.
+- checkpoint_critic1_critic.pth contains the weights for the critic network of agent 1.
 - checkpoint_critic.pth contains the weights for the critic network.